mshong/mshong/README.md

 # Introduction
 - Hi, I’m @mshong, with a Ph.D. degree in electrical engineering.
-- Currently, I'm working for a fabless company and interested in machine learning such as super resolution.
+- Currently, I'm working for a fabless company, Sapien Semiconductor (www.sapien-semicon.com).
+- I have been developing video compression technologies, display technology, and image processing mostly.
+- Lately, I have been interested in machine learning and deep learning with Python.
 - You can reach me at mshong328@gmail.com.
 # Recent Verilog HDL Projects:
 I have recently developed the following projects using Verilog HDL: